 2. Improve the coordination and communication between the hospital, skilled nursing facilities, home health agencies, and physician practices so that when patients are admitted and then discharged from the hospital to another organization, we improve the ‘transitions of care’.

 3. Evaluate the potential for more patients to receive Home Health if they are eligible and would benefit from those services.

-4. Develop a standard of the clinical terms and advice given to patients as they are treated and cared for by/at the different facilities participating in this CHF collaborative.
+4. Develop a standard of the clinical terms and advice given to patients as they are treated and cared for by/at the different facilities participating in this COPD collaborative.
 Develop a standard, effective patient journal to empower and encourage the patients to better self-manage.

-5. Provide a follow up telephone call to each CHF patient within 1-3 days after hospital discharge.
+5. Provide a follow up telephone call to each COPD patient within 1-3 days after hospital discharge.
 This will be done to help answer any questions the patient may have, and to help ensure the patient understands and follows their discharge plans including getting prescriptions filled, dietary & other behavioral modifications, regular weight checks, follow up appointments with their physician and similar activities.

 6. Ensure the patient has a good understanding and an accurate list of the medications that he/she is taking.
 This list is also shared with others caring for the patients to ensure medication safety.